-My interest in art began with photography at a very young age.
+My interest in art began with photography in my early teens.
 I received my first camera, a Kodak Disc Camera, as a gift at the age of 13.
 Throughout the years, I enjoyed film photography until digital cameras were available in the late 1990’s.
-I was an early adopter of this technology, because of the thrill the instant gratification digital photogrpahy provided.
-Around the same time I began to study web and graphic design.
-I have been designing websites for non-profits and friends since 1998.

-The reason I create art is because painting brings me a deep peace and tranquility, especially when my subject is that happy face who greets you when you open the door to your home.
+The reason I create art is because painting brings me a deep sense peace and tranquility, especially when my subject is in harmony with love and life.